LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/directives.rst

 Angular Directives
 ===================

+In the :ref:`DOM chapter <DOM-and-events>` you learned how to wait for *events* and then change the appearance of the webpage in response.
+You practiced these skills in the :ref:`DOM studio <DOM-studio>`.
+By waiting for the users to click specific buttons, your code launched, guided, and landed the LaunchCode rocket.

 .. index:: ! directive

-Angular manages website content through the use of *directives*, and there are three types:
+Angular helps us manage website content and manipulate the DOM through the use of *directives*.
+These simplify DOM changes by giving us alternatives to ``getElementById``, ``addEventListener``, ``innerHTML``, etc.

+There are three types of Angular directives:

 #. **Components**: These control how a set of data gets displayed within a
    template.